Please check back regularly for Participatory Budgeting updates.

 PB Cycle 1 (Pilot) FY 2015-16

 Information about the process and winning PB projects for PB Cycle 1 is on this Web page.
+Project updates will be updated on a quarterly basis.

 What is Participatory Budgeting (PB)?